atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 domain="<domain-name>" # for example: "mydomain.com"
 ```

+!!! warning "Removing domain from deployment"

+    If you have deployed with domain, you cannot remove the domain later from the deployment to revert
+    to an unsecured deployment running on HTTP (see below).

 ??? tip "Ingress Controller"
     When the domain is used, Terraform will create [nginx-ingress controller](https://kubernetes.github.io/ingress-nginx/)
     in the EKS cluster that will provide access to the application via the domain name.